Project-Platypus/J3/README.md

 We also provide pre-compiled releases for Windows (`.msi`), Linux (`.deb`), and MacOS (`.dmg`), available under the Releases page.

-## Quarantine
+## Troubleshooting

+As our releases are currently not signed, you might see an error when attempting to run or install the application.

+On Windows, you will see a dialog indicating Windows Defender blocked an unrecognized app.
+Click "More Info" and "Run Anyways" to continue the installation.

-Our releases are currently not signed, which may result in Windows or MacOS blocking the application.
-On Windows, you will see a prompt which can be overridden.
-On MacOS, it displays an error stating the application is "damaged".
-This can be fixed by removing the quarantine attribute:
+On MacOS, it will display an error indicating the J3 application is "damaged".
+Run the following to remove the quarantine
+attribute:

 ```bash